From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore: Localized Singaporean Food Dataset

 \subsubsection{Consistent Formatting}

-Given the $226,809$ images collected, we first convert their formats to JPEG, and then remove $10$ truncated images in the process.
+Given the $226,809$ images collected, we first convert their formats to JPEG consistently, and then remove $10$ truncated images in the process, which leads to $226,799$ images left.
 Meanwhile, we constrain that each image has a minimum size of $32$ $\times$ $32$ to guarantee the quality of retrieved images, and thus remove $8$ images thereafter.
-After consistent formatting, $226,791$ images are fed to the next step.
+After consistent formatting, the $226,791$ remaining images are fed to the next curation step.